Markham College: Uniform

 Tradition plays an important part in Markham College, and is represented by the uniforms that the students wear.
 In the summer months, a white polo shirt with beige shorts or skirts and sneakers is the norm.
 In winter, students adopt a more formal style of dress which consists of brown shoes, beige trousers or skirts, brown belts, white shirts or blouses, and a brown and gold jumper.
 There is also a separate P.E. uniform.

 Sixth form students are required to wear a formal suit or a blazer in the winter.
 The use of a tie is not compulsory although it is required during formal activities and events.

 HELIX programme

-Markham College offers its unique HELIX programme which values all aspects of students' development (and not focus solely on academics); provides opportunities to experiment and apply their learning; gives opportunities to develop their leadership skills; helps develop an awareness of the student's place in the world as well as help them find their passion.

-The HELIX programme includes intercultural experiences which encourage the celebration and promotion of the student body's diversity and identity.
-The Outdoor programme, part of HELIX, promotes students' development through a personal challenge; encourages service to others; and helps develop initiative, leadership and teamwork.
-The school's broad extracurricular activities are also part of this programme, which is available throughout all three sections of the school (Early Years, Lower School and Upper School).
+Markham College HELIX programme was removed in 2023-2024, due to the director of the programme having to leave school because of an accident in one of the school's trips.

 Notable alumni

 Markham College alumni are organised through the Old Markhamian Association (OMA), and include: